Hervé Jaubert: Accusation of embezzlement and escape

-After Jaubert fled, Dubai World and Dubai police accused Jaubert of embezzlement and escape, and said that at least two of his submarines he was contracted to work on did not work.
+After Jaubert escaped, Dubai World and Dubai police accused Jaubert of embezzlement, and said that at least two of his submarines he was contracted to work on did not work.

 Latifa bint Mohammed Al Maktoum

-On March 4, 2018, Hervé Jaubert and a Finnish woman, Tiina Jauhiainen, attempted to allegedly help Dubai Princess Latifa escape from Dubai.
-They were intercepted by Indian and Emirati special forces and were taken from a yacht off the coast of Goa, India.
-Two weeks later he was released, along with Jauhiainen and the three Filipino crew.
+On March 4, 2018, Hervé Jaubert, his crew, and a Finnish woman, Tiina Jauhiainen, helped Dubai Princess Latifa escape from Dubai.
+They were intercepted by Indian and Emirati special forces and abducted from their yacht off the coast of Goa, India.
+They were renditioned to Dubai and imprisoned in a secret prison.
+Two weeks later Jaubert was released, along with Jauhiainen and the three Filipino crew, no charges were ever filed against them, while India and Dubai were accused of the abduction and for violating international treaties.

 In December 2018, his American ex-wife Helene Jaubert told American news website The Daily Beast that Hervé Jaubert and Radha Stirling had been in contact with princess Latifa bint Mohammed Al Maktoum (II) for 5 years and invented the whole disappearance scheme together.
 According to Helene, “The whole plan was for Herve to help her escape and once he got her out the daughter was going to get to the dad and say I want $3 million or else I’ll tell all to the media”.
 According to Helene, "It was a con.
 It’s a corrupt scheme gone haywire".
 Herve Jaubert denied these allegations on the news website.
 According to Stirling, Latifa phoned her from the boat in the middle of the ambush, saying she feared for her life and “was hearing gunshots.”
 According to Stirling, Latifa made the call via WhatsApp and evidence of the call was provided to authorities in the US and UK and made available to reporters, although The Daily Beast pointed out that a satellite phone is normally needed to call from their alleged location in the Indian Ocean.
 However, it was quickly established that the yacht Nostromo was outfitted with satellite phone.

 In August 2019, Tiina Jauhiainen gave her version of events to on-line magazine Insider.
 It was later discovered that the FBI assisted the UAE to locate Nostromo.